xgui4/code-of-respect/readme.md

 # Code Of Respect

-## An apolitical code of conduct
+## An technical and inclusive code of conduct for small to medium FOSS project

 ## Introduction

-**code-of-respect** is apolitical code of conduct designed to foster respectful, inclusive, and professional interactions in any community or collaborative project.
+The **Code of respect** is apolitical code of conduct designed to foster respectful, inclusive, and professional interactions in any community or collaborative project.
 Its straightforward guidelines help maintain a positive and productive environment for all participants, regardless of background or beliefs.

 ## Features